 In 2022, the Company completed the sale of its land and buildings for two plants in the Americas and simultaneously entered into leaseback transactions for these properties.
 These transactions and the divestiture of the Cristar glass tableware business were part of the Company's portfolio optimization program to redeploy proceeds from asset sales to help fund attractive growth opportunities, which primarily include capital expenditures related to expansion projects and investments in the Company's MAGMA innovation, as well as to reduce debt.
-The divestiture of the glass tableware business and the additional lease expense associated with the sale leaseback transactions reduced segment operating profit by approximately \$8 million in the first quarter of 2023 compared to the same period in the prior year.
+The divestiture of the glass tableware business and the additional lease expense associated with the sale leaseback transactions reduced segment operating profit by approximately \$8 million \$4 million in the first second quarter of 2023 compared to the same period in the prior year.

-Europe: Segment operating profit in Europe in the first quarter of 2023 was \$222 million compared to \$102 million in the first quarter of 2022, an increase of \$120 million, or 118%.
+Europe: Segment operating profit in Europe in the first second quarter of 2023 was \$222 million \$200 million compared to \$102 million \$127 million in the first second quarter of 2022, an increase of \$120 million \$73 million, or 118%.
+The impact of lower shipments discussed above decreased segment operating profit by approximately \$22 million 57%.
+The benefit of higher selling prices exceeded cost inflation and increased segment operating profit by \$106 million \$95 million in the first second quarter of 2023 compared to the first second quarter of the prior year.
 The impact of lower shipments discussed above decreased segment operating profit by approximately \$22 million.
-The benefit of higher selling prices exceeded cost inflation and increased segment operating profit by \$106 million in the first quarter of 2023 compared to the first quarter of the prior year.
-Operating costs in the first quarter of 2023 were \$37 million lower than in the prior year first quarter and reflected benefits from the region's margin expansion initiatives, favorable operating performance, inventory revaluation for cost inflation, the benefit of a \$7 million subsidy received by the Italian government to help mitigate the impact of elevated energy costs and higher earnings from joint ventures.
-The effects of foreign currency exchange rates decreased segment operating profit by \$1 million in the first quarter of the current year.
+Operating costs in the first second quarter of 2023 were \$37 million lower \$4 million higher than in the prior year first second quarter, primarily due to temporary production curtailments to balance supply with demand, partially offset by solid operating performance and reflected benefits from the region's margin expansion initiatives, favorable operating performance, inventory revaluation for cost inflation, the benefit of a \$7 million subsidy received by the Italian government to help mitigate the impact of elevated energy costs and higher earnings from joint ventures, initiatives.
+The effects of foreign currency exchange rates decreased increased segment operating profit by \$1 million \$4 million in the first second quarter of the current year.